If Someone Sues You, Can They Take Your House?

 Attorneys Jon Alper and Gideon Alper

-Judgment Liens on Homestead Property
+How Do Judgment Liens Affect Homestead Property?

-A contractor or materialman who performs work on the property can record a mechanics lien and foreclose under Florida’s Construction Lien Law if the debtor fails to pay.
+A contractor or supplier who performs work on the property can record a mechanics lien and foreclose under Florida’s Construction Lien Law if the debtor fails to pay.
 The lien must comply with strict notice and filing requirements to be enforceable against homestead.

 Property tax liens take priority over the homestead exemption.
 The county tax collector can sell a tax certificate on the property for unpaid real estate taxes, and the certificate holder can eventually force a tax deed sale.

-Non-Homestead Real Estate
+What About Non-Homestead Real Estate?

-Real estate held as tenants by the entireties between married spouses receives separate protection.
-A creditor with a judgment against only one spouse cannot reach entireties property regardless of whether the property is homestead.
+Vulnerable property includes second homes, vacation properties, vacant land, commercial real estate, and rental properties.
+Real estate held as tenants by the entireties between married spouses receives separate protection—a creditor holding a judgment against only one spouse cannot reach entireties property.